Syllabus of Errors: Catholics

 Catholic apologists such as Félix Dupanloup and John Henry Newman said that the Syllabus was widely misinterpreted by readers who did not have access to, or did not bother to check, the original documents of which it was a summary.
 The propositions listed had been condemned as erroneous opinions in the sense and context in which they originally occurred; without the original context, the document appeared to condemn a larger range of ideas than it actually did.
 Thus, it was asserted that no critical response to the Syllabus could be valid, if it did not take into account the cited documents and their context.
-Newman writes:
+Newman wrote: